Home Vancouver Waterparks and Water Slides

 The Bridal Falls Waterpark is a smaller waterpark facility that’s good for families with younger children.
 It’s located at 53790 Popkum Road South in Rosedale, which is close to Bridal Veil Falls Provincial Park just off the Trans-Canada Highway and about halfway between Chilliwack and Harrison Hot Springs in the Fraser Valley.

 Bridal Falls isn’t a big place.
-It has about 5 intermediate to advanced slides, 1 tubing slide and a few little kiddie slides and play areas.
+It has about five intermediate to advanced slides, one tubing slide and a few little kiddie slides and play areas.
 The facility also has a large hot tub, which is nice on cooler days.

 Admission Prices at Bridal Falls

-Also as of the summer of 2022, all-day passes at Bridal Falls cost $29 for folk ages 3 and older.
-Passes valid for just the last hour and a half of the day were also available at a reduced rate.
+All-day passes at Bridal Falls cost around $32 for people ages 3 and older.
+Passes valid for just the last hour-and-a-half of the day are also available for just $9.

-Adults wanting to supervise young children in the kiddie slide area (and not use the hot tub or larger slides) were able to do so for $12 per day.
+Adults wanting to supervise young children in the kiddie slide area (and not use the hot tub or larger slides) are able to do so for $15 per day.

 Click Bridal Falls Waterpark for more details.